 Once you start the conversation take it a step further.
 I found this great site called Pigly.
 Pigly offers free interactive tools and calculators to teach people about personal finance.
-Using their savings calculator here: Savings Calculator, is a great way to teach your children a little more about money.
+Using their savings calculator here: Savings Calculator is a great way to teach your children a little more of money.
 You can show them the importance about putting money into the bank, and what happens when they do.
 It can easily show them what an interest rate is, and how their money will increase over the years if they just leave it there.
 Interested in saving for college or teaching about budgeting, Pigly has that covered as well.

-Amina’s Bracelet is a fun book for the whole family and great story to start talking about money and the importance of saving in your family.
+Amina’s Bracelet is a fun book for the whole family and a great story to start talking about money and the importance of saving in your family.
 As Amina’s business grows so will her bank account.
 Life is always changing and now that she achieved her first goal, she will come up with a new goal of something to save for.
 She can use this Savings Goal Timeline Calculator to prepare for her next goal.

 Creating responsible and self-sufficient future adults by teaching them all about needs vs wants, spending vs saving, and living beneath their means.
-You are already taking the right steps by taking the time educate yourself.
+You are already taking the right steps by taking the time to educate yourself.
 Make learning fun.